 - About 33,500 people died in the U.S. due to traffic accidents

-- Approximately 90 people died each day in motor vehicle accidents
+- Approximately 90 people died each day in car accidents

 - An estimated 2.3 million people were injured in collisions